nasa/ow_autonomy/README.md

 This directory contains a candidate onboard autonomy component for the Ocean Worlds lander, namely a ROS node embedding a PLEXIL application.

-It's called the autonomy node, and only one instance of this node in an OceanWATERS application/mission is envisioned at this time.
+It's called the `autonomy node`, and only one instance of this node in an OceanWATERS application/mission is envisioned at this time.